EnzoBnl/enzobnl/spark.md

 </div>

+#### In client mode

 #### In local mode
-In local mode the `Xmx` of the JVM in which the SparkSession is created will
+In local mode the `Xmx` of the JVM in which the SparkSession is created will determine theavailable memory settings, passing in the code of the app settings

 ### 2) On-heap executor space
 The **On-heap executor space** is divided in 2 regions: